mountain-bay/cs107-FinalProject/docs/milestone1.md

     Other considerations?

-## Implementation - Everyone
+## Implementation
-How we're gonna make it
-what data structures
+Core data structures:
-    matrices and vectors
-what classes
+    The core data structures we anticipate using are matrices (ex.
+Jacobian), vectors (ex. seed vector), lists, tuples, and/or dictionaries for storing information.

+What classes will you implement?
+    We will be implementing a class that takes in a derivative and a value as input, and outputs an object for every calculation.

+What method and name attributes will your classes have?
+    The class that takes in the derivative and value will have a variety of methods which would conduct basic calculations.

-external dependencies
+What external dependencies will you rely on?
-    - Numpy
-        - mathematical POWER
-    - Pandas
-        - easy to use interface
-        - fast data structures
+    We will be using numpy because of its mathematical capabilities and pandas, since it has an easy to use interface and fast data structures..

+How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?